-- 43. The Board has an annual performance evaluation process, carried out by the Board Nominations and Remuneration Committee, to assess the effectiveness of the Board, Board Committees and each Director's contributions.
+43. The Board has an annual performance evaluation process, carried out by the Board Nominations and Remuneration Committee, to assess the effectiveness of the Board, Board Committees and each Director's contributions.
 This annual assessment process, which is facilitated by external consultants, consists principally of evaluation by and feedback from each Director.
 Each Director evaluates the performance of the Board and Board Committees.
 The assessment of the contributions of individual Directors to the effectiveness of the Board is also performed annually.
 Such assessments are made against established performance criteria consistent with those approved by the Board and used in the previous year.
 Board Evaluation questionnaire focused on areas such as competency and independence, information quality and timeliness, conduct of meetings, corporate social responsibility, managing performance, succession planning, Directors development, internal controls and risk management as well as Board Committees.
-An external consultant is engaged to facilitate the process, provide industry benchmarks and maintain confidentiality of results. - 44.
-The purpose of the evaluation is to increase the overall effectiveness of the Board.
-The Board has found the evaluation process useful and constructive since its implementation several years ago.
-This collective process has also provided an opportunity to obtain insightful feedback from each Director on suggestions to enhance the effectiveness of the Board.
+An external consultant is engaged to facilitate the process, provide industry benchmarks and maintain confidentiality of results.